accordproject/vscode-extension/client/README.md

 This extension is currently in beta so please raise any problems you find as an [issue](https://github.com/accordproject/cicero-vscode-extension/issues).

+## Known Issues

+The extension does not currently allow you to download the external model dependencies required to work offline.
+If you wish to work offline please using the `cicero` command line `archive` command to package your template into a CTA file and then unzip the file and copy the CTO model files that start with an `@` sign into your model folder.

 ## License <a name="license"></a>
 Accord Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](LICENSE) file.
 Accord Project documentation files are made available under the Creative Commons Attribution 4.0 International License (CC-BY-4.0), available at http://creativecommons.org/licenses/by/4.0/.

+## Release Notes

+Users appreciate release notes as you update your extension.

+### 0.20.15

+Improve documentation.

+### 0.20.14

+Fixed a bug that would cause unsaved changes to models to be overwritten with stale changes from disk.